Training is about 8 weeks long and is split between two phases. The itinerary is as follows:

 Phase one (they call it orientation 1) includes 3 days at the Dallas, Texas terminal to go through basic orientation and take a relaxed skills review test where they determine if you need additional training before heading out.

 You will then head out with a trainer for 5 to 6 weeks (minimum of 35 days) and a minimum of 8,000 miles driving.
-During this time, you must to travel over three mountain passes and drive in all five regions of the country.
+During this time, you must travel over three mountain passes and drive in all five regions of the country.
 You also have to successfully back into a dock in the northeast region of the United States.
 While Stevens does everything they can to complete this phase in 35 days, if it takes longer, you will continue receiving your normal training pay.

 The second phase (called orientation 2) requires you to spend 2 days of classroom training at the Dallas, TX terminal while still collecting your usual training pay.
 The classroom training goes over proper trip planning, how to correctly read maps, and how to operate the Thermo King trailer refrigeration units.
 You will also take another skills test to see what kind of progress you’re making.